iatharvuna/iatharvuna/README.md

-# i'm atharv !
+# I'm Atharv !!
-### wannabe a function of acceleration, i like to design & build products, systems, and businesses.
+### Wannabe a function of acceleration.
+### I like to design & build products, systems, and businesses.